julien-sobczak/anki-scripting/anki-vocabulary-assistant/scripts/README.md

 ```
 $ anki -b ./AnkiTest
 ```

+Note: Anki should be run in Python 2 (current virtualenv uses Python 3)

 You should see appear the flashcards.
 Launch the study mode to see them.
 If the result looks good, export the deck using the menu `File > Export...`, and exit Anki.
 Then, launch Anki using the default path (containing the profile you use daily) and use the menu 'File > Import'.
 Finished!